 Investigation and cleanup of contaminated soil and groundwater is under way at and near the Superior Plating Superfund Site in northeast Minneapolis.
-The work is being done by a voluntary party, First and University Investor LLC, through the Minnesota Pollution Control Agency’s Voluntary Investigation and Cleanup (VIC) Program under the oversight and partnership of the MPCA’s state Superfund Program.
+The work is being done by a voluntary party, LMC, a Lennar Company, through the Minnesota Pollution Control Agency’s Brownfields Program under the oversight and partnership of the MPCA’s state Superfund Program.

 What's the problem?